SabaEtezadRazavi/sabaetezadrazavi.github.io/OutsideWork.md

 [![My-Map](./Pics/konigstuhl.jpg)]()
-Me in the middle of a breathtaking argument with another friend on "What does it mean to love your country?" while walking in Konigstuhl forests!
+<p align="center"> Me in the middle of a breathtaking argument with another friend on "What does it mean to love your country?" while walking in Konigstuhl forests! </p>

 [![My-Map](./Pics/istanbul.jpg)]()
-Another long night of talking about everything and nothing till the sun rises with my friend Sahar =))
+<p align="center"> Another long night of talking about everything and nothing till the sun rises with my friend Sahar =)) </p>